husarion/panther_ros/panther_manager/README.md

 - `CallTriggerService` - allows calling standard **std_srvs/Trigger** ROS service.
 Provided ports are:
   - `service_name` [*input*, *string*, default: **None**]: ROS service name.
   - `timeout` [*input*, *unsigned*, default: **100**]: time in seconds to wait for service to become available.
 - `ShutdownHostsFromFile` - allows to shutdown devices based on a YAML file.
-Returns `SUCCESS` only when a YAML file is valid and shutdown of all defined host was successful.Provided ports are:
+Returns `SUCCESS` only when a YAML file is valid and shutdown of all defined host was successful.
+Provided ports are:
   - `shutdown_host_file` [*input*, *string*, default: **None**]: global path to YAML file with hosts to shutdown.
 - `ShutdownSingleHost` - allows to shutdown single device.
 Will return `SUCCESS` only when the device was successfuly shutdown.
 Provided ports are:
   - `command` [*input*, *string*, default: **sudo shutdown now**]: command to execute on shutdown.